-As if the handmade pasta, homemade meatballs, creamy polenta and braised meats weren’t enough to prompt a visit to Prezza, wine aficionados will certainly appreciate the 6000 bottles from more than 600 labels offered.
-Named after the Abbruzzese village from which the owner, Anthony Caturano’s grandmother hails from, Prezza is sure to please the most discerning eater.
+As if the handmade pasta, homemade meatballs, creamy polenta, and braised meats weren’t enough to prompt a visit to Prezza, wine enthusiasts will undoubtedly appreciate the 6000 bottles from more than 600 labels offered.
+Named after the Abbruzzese village from which the owner, Anthony Caturano’s grandmother, hails from, Prezza is sure to please the most discerning eater.

 226 Hanover Street

-Serving Northern Italian delights, Lucca is a favorite among locals, tourists and local companies hosting corporate parties.
-Hailed as one of Boston’s best fine dining experiences, Lucca boasts a large dinner menu with handmade pastas, seafood, grilled meats and ample sized appetizers.
+Serving Northern Italian delights, Lucca is a favorite among locals, tourists, and local companies hosting corporate parties.
+Hailed as one of Boston’s best dining experiences, Lucca boasts an extensive dinner menu with handmade pasta, seafood and grilled meats.
+Ample-sized appetizers are also enjoyed.

 307 Hanover Street

-If you’re taste buds are craving something a bit spicier, head over to Carmelina’s.
-Serving typical Sicilian cuisine, Carmelina is one of the newest North End restaurant at just around seven years old.
-While the menu offers various selections, some of the seafood favorites include the spaghetti puttanesca, exploding little neck clams and tuna arrabbiata.
+If your taste buds are craving something a bit spicier, head over to Carmelina’s.
+Serving typical Sicilian cuisine, Carmelina is one of the newest North End restaurants at around ten years old.
+While the menu offers various selections, some of the seafood favorites include spaghetti puttanesca, exploding little neck clams, and tuna arrabbiata.

 257 Hanover Street

-A staple in the North End for over 70 years, Modern Pastry is where all Italian and Italian Americans go to for their wedding cakes, rum cakes or any other specialty cake that requires a taste of true, authentic Italy.
-Be sure not to miss indulging in their filled-to-order cannoli, ricotta pasticciotto, which is a miniature of their best-selling ricotta pie, and the ever-popular lobster tail, large enough to be shared by at least two.
+Modern Pastry has been a staple in the North End for over 70 years.
+This is where all Italian and Italian Americans go for their wedding cakes, rum cakes, or any other specialty cake that requires a taste of true, authentic Italy.
+Also, be sure to indulge in their filled-to-order cannoli, ricotta pasticciotto, which is a miniature of their best-selling ricotta pie, and the ever-popular lobster tail, large enough to be shared by at least two.

 300 Hanover Street

-With their unmistakable blue and white box, Mike’s Pastry is the go-to shop for all tourists and visitors coming from out of town.
-Founded by native Italian Michael Mercogliano in 1946, the bakery has Americanized its menu substantially over the years, but you’ll still find Italian classics such as Tiramisu, Parigini and Sfogliatelle.
-Although it offers ample seating space, those seats fill quick, so do like everyone else does and grab some goodies to go, and make your way down Hanover Street eating right out of the box, you’ll be in good company.
+With its unmistakable blue and white box, Mike’s Pastry is the go-to shop for all tourists.
+Founded by native Italian Michael Mercogliano in 1946, the bakery has Americanized its menu substantially over the years.
+However, you’ll still find Italian classics such as Tiramisu, Parigini, and Sfogliatelle.
+Although it offers ample seating space, those seats fill quickly.
+So do as everyone else does, grab some goodies, and make your way down Hanover Street, eating right out of the box.
+You’ll be in good company.